Blog

 6. Address problematic behaviors

-7. Keep shareholders and stakeholders top of mind, and prioritize the issues that matter to your stakeholders
+7. Keep shareholders and stakeholders top of mind

-Engage with these stakeholders: experienced non-exec director Ray Troubh believes that “interaction of the large shareholders and the board members should be more frequent” than it’s traditionally been if you’re seeking best practice stakeholder engagement.
+In fact, experienced non-executive director Ray Troubh believes the "interaction of the large shareholders and the board members should be more frequent."

 8. Strengthen full board, committee and individual evaluations